goblindegook/littlefoot/README.md

 - `actionOriginalFN` was removed.
 All original footnotes are only hidden, leaving you free to select footnote DOM elements for removal if you need them gone from the document.
 - `breakpoints` was removed.
 All size-aware display changes should be declared via CSS `@media` queries.
+- `footnoteParentClass` was removed.
+After some tests, we couldn't determine its purpose or benefits.
 - `maxWidthRelativeTo` was removed.
 It was undocumented and will not be missed.
 - `preventPageScroll` was removed.
 Scrolling inside a scrollable footnote will not trigger a page scroll.
 - `positionContent` was removed.
 Popover positioning is now always in effect.